 The following table provides a brief summary of the types of entities that are regulated under the Corporations Act 2001.
+Further details are provided on the following pages.

-CA45A,112,113,148 Pro roprietary company Can have no more than 50 non-employee shareholders Must have 'Proprietary' in its name (or Pty) Normally limited by shares, but can also be unlimited Name must indicate whether limited ('Limited' or 'Ltd') or unlimited Financial reporting obligations depend on whether the company is 'large' or 'small', see paragraphs 32 to 36 of Appendix A CA9,112 Pu ublic company A company other than a proprietary company Can be limited by shares, limited by guarantee, no liability (mining companies only) or unlimited Name must indicate whether the company is a no liability company (NL) or a limited company; an exception exists for companies limited by guarantee which are set up for charitable purposes.
-CA9 Ma anaged investment A scheme with the following features: scl cheme people contribute consideration to acquire rights to benefits produced by the scheme the contributions are pooled or used in common enterprise, and the members do not have day-to-day control over the operation of the scheme.
+Type of company Description CA45A,112,113,148 Proprietary company Can have no more than 50 non-employee shareholders Must have 'Proprietary' in its name (or Pty) Normally limited by shares, but can also be unlimited Name must indicate whether limited ('Limited' or 'Ltd') or unlimited Financial reporting obligations depend on whether the company is 'large' or 'small', see paragraph 1 below CA9,112 Public company A company other than a proprietary company Can be limited by shares, limited by guarantee (see paragraph 10 below), no liability (mining companies only) or unlimited Name must indicate whether the company is a no liability company (NL) or a limited company; an exception exists for companies limited by guarantee which are set up for charitable purposes.
+CA9 Managed investment A scheme with the following features: scheme people contribute consideration to acquire rights to benefits produced by the scheme the contributions are pooled or used in common enterprise, and the members do not have day-to-day control over the operation of the scheme.
 Time sharing schemes are also MIS.
 Other types of entities are, however, specifically excluded, see the definition of MIS in section 9 of the Act.
 MIS have to be registered if CA601ED they have more than 20 members, they were/are promoted by a person in the business of promoting schemes, or ASIC determines that there are a number of schemes that are closely related and which, in aggregate, have more than 20 members.
 CA601FA CA601FB Registered MIS must have a responsible entity which is a public company that holds an AFS licence authorising it to operate a scheme.
 The responsible entity is liable to scheme members for all aspects of the scheme's operation.
-It can delegate any aspect of operations to a third party (eg a custodian), but it cannot delegate its liability.
-CR1.0.02A (CC sted entity ompany or registered cheme) A reference to 'listed' means inclusion in the official list of a prescribed financial market operated in Australia.
-At present, the following markets are prescribed: Asia Pacific Exchange Limited ASX Limited Chi-X Australia Pty Ltd National Stock Exchange of Australia Limited SIM Venture Securities Exchange Ltd. Dis sclosing entity All listed companies & listed registered schemes are disclosing entities.
-Other public companies and unlisted registered schemes may also satisfy the definition of a disclosing entity in certain circumstances (see paragraph 43 of Appendix A for details).
+It can delegate any aspect of operations to a third party (e.g. a custodian), but it cannot delegate its liability.
+CA9 CR1.0.02A Listed entity (company or registered scheme) A reference to 'listed' means inclusion in the official list of a prescribed financial market operated in Australia.
+At present, the following markets are prescribed: Asia Pacific Exchange Limited ASX Limited Chi-X Australia Pty Ltd National Stock Exchange of Australia Limited SIM Venture Securities Exchange Ltd. Disclosing entity All listed companies & listed registered schemes are disclosing entities.
+Other public companies and unlisted registered schemes may also satisfy the definition of a disclosing entity in certain circumstances (see paragraph 6 below).